 We conduct our business according to the highest standards of social, environmental and safety practices.
 We are committed to being a good corporate citizen.
-We place a high priority on the health, safety and security of our workforce and the protection of our assets and the environment.
+We place a high priority on the health, safety and security of our workforce and everyone we work with, and the protection of our assets and the environment.